-This course provides a historical overview of education and art development theories and philosophies as well as social and liberation theories.
-Students are introduced to models of art education such as student centered, discipline based, and curriculum based teaching through the arts.
-Topics will include student populations, popular youth culture, diversity, inclusion, and learning styles.
-Contemporary artists who teach as part of their practices will be discussed.
-Required for students in the Community Arts Engagement track of the ACT program.
+This course provides a historical overview of education and art development theories and philosophies as well as social theories.
+Students are introduced to models of art education such as student centered, discipline based, and project based teaching through the arts.
+Topics will include student populations, learning styles, popular youth culture, diversity, inclusion, classroom management, and health and safety issues in the classroom.
+Contemporary artists and designers who teach as part of their practices will also be discussed.
+Required for students in both tracks of ACT Program.